 Moreover, if you over-knead your dough, it will be easier to fix the problem using your hands instead of using a mixer.
 There are fewer limitations to bread baking when using your hands.

 Hence, kneading bread by hand is the best way to go.
 It’s also nice and therapeutic to do.

 How to Properly Knead Dough by Hand

-To knead the dough by hand, first, place it on a surface or counter lightly dusted by flour.
+To knead the dough by hand, first, place it on a surface or counter lightly dusted with flour.
 You should dust your hands with flour too.
 Then shape the dough into a rough circle.

 You should flour the dough in between kneading, to avoid stickiness.
 But do not overdo it with the flour, or else the dough will become dry and stiff.

 You can do an alternative to traditional kneading by using the “stretch and fold” method.
 This is where the dough is made with more water and is developed inside the mixing bowl by periodic stretches of the dough and folding back over itself.

 Read all about it in my article on kneading vs stretch and fold.

 So in summary, you are highly unlikely to over-knead dough by hand.